-This course gives an overview of confidence intervals, classical hypothesis testing procedures: z-tests, t-tests, F-tests, Chi-square tests, basic factorial, complete block, Latin square designs, and regression.
+This course gives an overview of confidence intervals, classical hypothesis testing procedures: z-tests, t-tests, F-tests, Chisquare tests, Latin square designs, and regression.
 An intuitive but mathematical treatment is given for all the distributions and procedures involved.
 This course is offered in the spring semester.